5 Ways Technology Can Boost Your Productivity

 1) Automate Tasks

 One of the main benefits technology offers us, is the opportunity to automate certain tasks which really just eat up time.
 We’re talking about tasks such as sending invoices, sending email campaigns, posting on social media, paying bills, etc. At the end of the day, these tasks need to be done but we might be able to use the time spent on completing these tasks for finishing a big proposal or presentation.
-There are many different tools out there, but we’ve already done some of the leg work for you in our blog.
-Have a look and see which tools could help you cut down some of your more repetitive tasks, including administrative tasks.
+There are many different tools out there so have a look and see which tools could help you cut down some of your more repetitive tasks, including administrative tasks.

 2) Champion Google Chrome

-A lot of the people we train our Time Management Workshops, have mentioned using Google Chrome on a daily basis.
+A lot of the people we train in our Time Management Workshops, have mentioned using Google Chrome on a daily basis.
 We sometimes get lost in trying out the newest and flashiest apps and tools out there, when in fact, we haven’t yet championed the tools we use every day.
 Google Chrome offers lots of different extensions for users to download – here are some of our all-time favorites:

 - Pocket – allows you to save articles, videos and more to view later.